Items that helped us through the challenging toddler travel years

 Leg cushions for the plane

 Guessing you’ve heard these are the latest craze right?
 But are they even allowed on planes?
 Are they worth the investment?
-Will my kids actually sleep better?
+Will my kids actually sleep better on a long flight?
 What age are they designed for?

 We have tested many of these products on behalf of the manufacturers and have a detailed review including which airlines allow them here.